Natural farming

-Fukuoka claimed that his approach prevents water pollution, biodiversity loss and soil erosion, while providing ample amounts of food, and there is a growing body of scientific work in fields like agroecology and regenerative agriculture, that lend support to these claims.
+Fukuoka claimed that his approach prevents water pollution, biodiversity loss and soil erosion, while providing ample amounts of food, all while outcompeting the yield of other farmlands in Japan that utilize fertilizer and pesticides.
+There is a growing body of scientific work in fields like agroecology and regenerative agriculture, that lend support to these claims.

 Masanobu Fukuoka's principles

 In principle, practitioners of natural farming maintain that it is not a technique but a view, or a way of seeing ourselves as a part of nature, rather than separate from or above it.
 Accordingly, the methods themselves vary widely depending on culture and local conditions.

 Rather than offering a structured method, Fukuoka distilled the natural farming mindset into five principles: